You just haven’t lived until you’ve eaten soup out of a steaming hot toilet. In my opinion at least. Pull up a porcelain throne and hear me out…

 I should mention that because we required the English menu, the food descriptions were boringly straightforward.
 Had we been able to read the Chinese menu we would have seen, for instance, desert offerings such as “diarrhea with dried droppings” (chocolate ice cream with raisins), “bloody poop” (strawberry ice cream), “green dysentery” (kiwi-flavored ice cream), and something called “hemorrhoid ice” which is ice cream, raisins, strawberry sauce, and a bunch of other stuff I just can’t even think about because I have to change the subject now.

 I was disappointed by one kind of major thing – the bathroom!
 Didn’t see that coming, did you?
 I guess I had really high expectations for the shitter of a shitter-focused restaurant.
 I mean, it was nice and all, as far as restaurant bathrooms go, and I don’t really know what I was expecting, maybe something phenomenal?
 I didn’t even have to go; I just pretended to so I could check out the bathroom, as one does.
-They did have standard Western toilets however, in my experience a rarity in Taiwan.
-I still have no idea how to use those hole-in-the-floor toilets and only attempted one incredibly drunk time when peeing was a matter of life and death.
-I’m still pretty sure I did it wrong.
+They did have standard Western toilets however which, in my experience, were more rare than toilet-themed restaurants.

 Like this post?